Skip to main content

 Home Safety Advice

-Fires can start in any room and the effects can be devastating.
-Knowing how to reduce the risk of fire in your home can help to keep everyone safe.
+Fires can start in any room in your home and the effects can be devastating.
+While most house fires are accidental, knowing where the risks are in your home and how to prevent them is crucial to keep your home and loved ones safe.

-Here are our 10 top tips for staying safe:
+Here are our 10 top tips for staying safe from fire at home:

 1. Make sure you have smoke alarms on every floor of your home

 2. Smoke alarms save lives, but only if they are working.
-Please test smoke alarms regularly
+Test smoke alarms regularly

 3. Take extra care in the kitchen and never leave cooking unattended